clemens-zauchner/python-multi-stage-builds/README.md

 # Using docker multi stage builds to reduce image size

 When writing container images, it is always preferable to have smaller images and to only include what is really needed.
-This two main advantages:
+This has two main advantages:

 1. images take up less storage space
 2. security vulnerabilities of software that is not installed cannot be exploited

 ## Example dockerfile

-Let's take a very simple image that starts of with an official python-docker image, using a slim version of the current stable debian release, bullseye.
+Let's take a very simple image that starts off with an official python-docker image, using a slim version of the current stable debian release, bullseye.
 We are going to use python 3.8, but this is not important.
 The image is pulled from [docker hub](https://hub.docker.com/_/python).